mat-docs/RTA.Site/docs/devguide/data/schema-mappings.md

 !!! info

-    Refer to the [Schema Mapping Service GRPC API](../../services/rta-schemamappingsvc/grpc.md) for all the available methods.
+    Refer to the [Schema Mapping Service gRPC API](../../services/rta-schemamappingsvc/grpc.md) for all the available methods.

 Publishing a Schema Mapping: